josefonteina/power_bi/losses_vs_sales/README.md

 ## **Inventory losses**.

-     In this first report I downloaded all inventory losses data from Inventiva ERP to xml file, then I started modeling in power queary, making connections, applying DAX formulas and building visualizations to show important informations for business decisions.
+     In this initial report, I downloaded all inventory loss data from Inventiva ERP to an XML file.
+Subsequently, I embarked on modeling in Power Query, establishing connections, applying DAX formulas, and constructing visualizations to present crucial information for business decisions.

 ![alt text](image.png)